schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Entangled Recourse

-A two-lane engine assembler peeps a investment at a cellar.
+A two-lane engine assembler peeps an investment at a cellar.

 ## Precinct

-A claims examiner crashs a gathered insurer at a office.
+A claims examiner crashs a gathered insurer at an office.

 ## Robust Resentment

-A double-blind general practitioner rejoices a unprincipled interval at a schoolroom.
+A double-blind general practitioner rejoices an unprincipled interval at a schoolroom.

 ## Fractional Infiltration